 Waterfowl, shorebirds, Western Toads and Western Painted Turtles are among those that will be benefiting from a wetland project located near the confluence of Cherry Creek and the Kootenay River, between Fort Steele and Wasa.

 The Cherry Creek Wetland Ecosystem Restoration Project, led by The Nature Trust of B.C.
-(TNTBC) with funding from the Fish & Wildlife Compensation Program (FWCP), is restoring wetlands, once drained for agriculture, back to functioning ecosystems.
+(TNTBC), with support from the Province of B.C., and funding from the Fish & Wildlife Compensation Program (FWCP), is restoring wetlands, once drained for agriculture, back to functioning ecosystems.
 Old fields that are too wet to farm are being restored into attractive and functioning wetlands.
 The project is on a TNTBC-owned conservation property with high wildlife habitat values, and is anticipated to be another re-introduction site for endangered Northern Leopard Frogs.